From $30K to $50K per Month: The 6-Month Team Integration Journey

 At the current model: 85+ hours weekly

-The insight: she wasn’t scaling a business.
-She was scaling her personal workload.
-The model had to fundamentally change.
+The insight: She wasn’t scaling a business.
+She was scaling her personal workload into 85+ hours just to chase $50K MRR.

-Month 10 started with a realization.
-Growth required becoming less involved in operations, not more.
+Month 10 realization: Growth required becoming less involved in operations, not more.

 The path forward wasn’t working harder.
-It was The Delegation Map in action—building a team that could operate without her constant involvement.
+It was The Delegation Map to build a team that could operate without her constant involvement.

 Week 1–2: The Capacity Crisis Audit